top of page

 What types of cases require a forensic psychological evaluation?

-The most common types of cases that require forensic psychological evaluations include Competency to Stand Trial, Criminal Responsibility (Insanity Defense), Risk Assessment, Child Custody and Parental Fitness, Juvenile Delinquency, Personal Injury Claims, Disability Claims, Sex Offender Evaluations, Fitness for Duty Evaluations, and Immigration Cases, etc.
+The most common types of cases that require forensic psychological evaluations include Competency to Stand Trial, Criminal Responsibility (Insanity Defense), Risk Assessment, Mental Health Diversion, Child Custody and Parental Fitness, Juvenile Delinquency, Personal Injury Claims, Disability Claims, Sex Offender Evaluations, Fitness for Duty Evaluations, and Immigration Cases, etc.

 What is the process of conducting a forensic psychological evaluation?